-Seahawk Richard Sherman to Seattle media member: 'I'll ruin your career'
+Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

-Seahawks cornerback Richard Sherman grew unhappy enough with a line of questioning from local talk show host Jim Moore that as he left the stage following his press conference Thursday he said he could "ruin'' Moore's career.
+Seahawks cornerback Richard Sherman grew unhappy enough with a line of questioning from local talk show host Jim Moore that as he left the stage after his press conference Tuesday he said he could "ruin'' Moore's career.

 Richard Sherman’s weekly meeting with the media Tuesday — his first since his on-field tirade directed at coaches for a play call in Thursday’s 24-3 win over the Rams — grew contentious at its conclusion when he said he could ruin the career of talk show host Jim Moore of 710 ESPN Seattle.
+Sherman, however, later took to Twitter to apologize for his statements to Moore.

-Moore, a co-host on the Danny, Dave and Moore show on ESPN 710 Seattle — the team’s flagship ratio station — had asked Sherman near the end of Sherman’s press conference about his criticism of a play call by Seahawks offensive coordinator Darrell Bevell (Sherman grew upset during the third quarter of Thursday’s game after a pass from Russell Wilson to Jimmy Graham from the 1-yard-momentarily appeared to have been intercepted).
+The incident began when Moore, a co-host on the Danny, Dave and Moore show on ESPN 710 Seattle — the team’s flagship radio station — asked Sherman near the end of Sherman’s press conference about Sherman’s criticism of a play call by Seahawks offensive coordinator Darrell Bevell (Sherman grew upset during the third quarter of Thursday’s game after a pass from Russell Wilson to Jimmy Graham from the 1-yard-momentarily appeared to have been intercepted).

-Moore told Sherman that he didn’t understand that Bevell is trying to call plays he thinks will work but that Sherman thinks he has a “better handle’’ of what should be called.
+Moore asked a question of Sherman stating that what he didn’t understand is that Bevell is trying to call plays he thinks will work but that Sherman appears to think he has a “better handle’’ of what should be called.

-“No, I just had a, we had a prior experience (the Super Bowl) so we talked about,’’ Sherman replied to Moore.
+“No, I just had a, we had a prior experience (a reference to the interception at the end of Super Bowl XLIX) so we talked about it,’’ Sherman replied to Moore.
 “But let me guess — you have a better play to call.
 Let me guess, you have a better experience.’’

 When Moore said no, Sherman said “then you should probably kind of stop.’’